Quantumgame/quantum-ml/log.md

 ### 19th June 2017
 - It is a good idea to store data in the form of dictionaries in npy format.

+### 20th June 2017
+- Deep networks, random permutation of data and rint were crucial in learning scale invariance.